 #2 TRUSTEE POSTPONEMENT SERVICES

-Trustee postponement services are the NEWEST SCAM used by loan mod companies and lawyers alike.
+Trustee postponement services are another SCAM used by loan mod companies and lawyers alike.
 For an up-front fee or monthly fee, these companies claim to be able to force the foreclosing trustee to postpone the foreclosure sale by writing letters and challenging the foreclosure process.
 Foreclosure trustees, however, simply ignore these letters because they only take direction from the lenders.

 Foreclosure trustees only respond to COURT ORDERS or BANKRUPTCY filings.
 Ask the scam artist for a copy of what they intend to send to the trustee.
 Most will not allow you to see what they will be sending.
 They will claim it is “proprietary” – which, in reality, means they don’t have anything.
 In the best case, these scam artists are just sending useless letters that get thrown away.
 In the worst case, we have seen these people file illegal bankruptcy actions without the homeowner’s knowledge just so they can keep collecting the monthly fee while the bankruptcy court tries to uncover the fraud.
 Once the homeowner realizes what has happened, it is too late to unwind the mess.
 The home is lost to foreclosure, and the homeowner has to report the bankruptcy for 10 years.